tlawson49/Khan-Academy/README.md

 - JS: Object-Oriented Design - Complete the OO design tutorial in Intro to JS

+- 8th Grade: Geometry - Achieve mastery in all skills in 8th Grade: Geometry

+-

 Golden Winston Badges:

 - Contest: Mysteries - Winner of the Nov/Dec 2021 Coding Contest